ThKrypt/QualCoder/04-Journals.md

 ## Highlight journal text using markdown

 Some markdown is available to highlight wording in a journal.
 Using one to three hash symbols for heading levels.
-Single asterixis surrounding words for italic text.
-Double asterixis surround text for bold text.
+Single asterix surrounding words for italic text.
+Double asterix surround text for bold text.

 ![Image showing markdown symbols for highlighting text](https://qualcoder.files.wordpress.com/2023/02/markdown.png)